laravel/docs/billing.md

 ### Simple Charge

-> **Note:** When using Stripe, the `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency used by your application**.
+> {note} When using Stripe, the `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency used by your application**.
 However, when using Braintree, you should pass the full dollar amount to the `charge` method:

 If you would like to make a "one off" charge against a subscribed customer's credit card, you may use the `charge` method on a billable model instance.